Tucson JCC tennis program helps kids on autism spectrum grow, interact with others

-Tucson's JCC is joining a growing network of facilities across the country that helps kids and teens with Autism Spectrum Disorder develop, play and interact with others through through tennis.
+Tucson's JCC is joining a growing network of facilities across the country that helps kids and teens with autism play and interact with others through through tennis.

-Next Sunday's launch of the ACEing Autism program at the Tucson JCC is the idea of its new director of racquet sports, Miguel Coelho, who moved from Barcelona in 2018.
+Next Sunday's launch of the ACEing Autism program at the Tucson JCC, 3800 E. River Road, is the idea of Miguel Coelho, who moved from Barcelona in 2018.

-Since his arrival at the JCC this spring, Coelho's has been making changes for the better, with the launch of ACEing Autism his biggest endeavor yet.
+Since his arrival at the JCC this spring, Coelho — the director of racquet sports — has been making changes for the better, with the launch of ACEing Autism his biggest endeavor yet.

 He says its just the beginning.